 - The monetary amount of the taken vehicle does not constitute grand theft, only petty theft

 - The person charged was falsely accused and was not affiliated with the crime

 - Consent to borrowing the vehicle was granted after the vehicle was taken

 - The person charged had equity in the stolen vehicle

 - The vehicle was a gift from the previous owner

 These are only a few of the many plausible defenses to a Grand Theft Auto charge.
 Each case is a different situation and more individualized defenses may exist.
-A successful defense often constitutes a reduced sentence or charges, but at The Spolin Law a successful defense results in no conviction at all.
-Call our offices at (310) 424-5816 to speak with an attorney today.
+A successful defense often constitutes a reduced sentence or charges, but at Spolin Law P.C., a successful defense results in no conviction at all.
+Call one of our Los Angeles criminal defense attorneys at (310) 424-5816 to speak with an experienced theft attorney today.